David Bowie hid a secret message on the cover of one of his most famous albums

-Low came from Bowie’s most enigmatic era, when he was hanging out in Berlin.
-But what’s the hidden message in the cover?
+Low came from Bowie’s most enigmatic era, but what was he trying to say on the cover?

-Low is one of the greatest albums recorded by David Bowie - and probably one of the greatest albums recorded by any rock artist, ever.
+Low is one of the greatest albums recorded by David Bowie - and probably one of the greatest albums recorded by any rock artist,.

 Produced by Bowie and long-term collaborator Tony Visconti, the record was hugely influenced by Brian Eno, formerly of Roxy Music and now a pioneer in “ambient” soundscapes.